ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

 User-defined constant names can contain only letters, numbers and the character ``_``.
 The name of each constant has to begin with a letter.
 The following names are used by WarpX, and cannot be used as user-defined constants: ``x``, ``y``, ``z``, ``X``, ``Y``, ``t``.
-The values of the constants can include the predefined WarpX constants listed above as well as previously defined constants.
+The values of the constants can include the predefined WarpX constants listed above as well as other user-defined constants.
 For example:

 * ``my_constants.a0 = 3.0``